Skip to main content

 Remove/publish unused extensions

-Via extensions > manage > manage you will get a complete list of extensions installed on your website.
-Go through this list and think about each item to see if you are using it.
-I still come across many websites where 3 of the same kind of extensions are installed and only 1 is used.
+Via extensions > manage > manage you get a complete list of extensions installed on your website.
+Check this list and think about whether you are using each item.
+I still come across many websites where 3 of the same type of extensions are installed and only 1 is used.

 Tip: If you want to try out extensions, install a separate test and trial environment.
-Preferably do this offline via a wamp or xampp program, for example.
+Preferably do this offline via, for example, a wamp or xampp programme.

 Also, in many cases it is not necessary to have multiple templates active.
-If you use a third-party template then you can depublish templates like "protostar" and "beez".
-An additional advantage is that in module management the list of module positions gets smaller, which makes site management easier.
+If you use a third-party template, you can depublish templates like "protostar" and "beez".
+An additional advantage is that in module management, the list of module positions becomes smaller, making site management easier.

 Of course, this applies not only to templates, but also to modules, plugins, components and language files.
-If you're not 100% sure you can do without the extension, then it's better to depublish it instead of removing it.
+If you are not 100% sure if you can do without the extension, it is better to depublish it instead of removing it.

 Replace extensions with core capabilities

-Joomla has expanded in recent years with many new features.
-For example, think of the improved router or custom fields.
+Joomla has been extended with many new features in recent years.
+Think, for example, of the improved router or custom fields.
 These new features have made several extensions obsolete.
-Perhaps you still use one of these unnecessary extensions and it is worthwhile to investigate whether you can replace these extensions with the core capabilities of Joomla.
-This will make maintaining your website a little easier.
+Perhaps you are still using one of these superfluous extensions and it is worth investigating whether you can replace these extensions with the core capabilities of Joomla.
+This will make maintaining your website a little easier again.

-Check regularly whether your content is still current.
+Regularly check if your content is still up-to-date.
 Are the texts still correct or do you need to refresh them?

 Do the links still work?
 This applies to both internal and external links and is easy to check using broken link check(https://www.brokenlinkcheck.com).

 The images folder and its subfolders contain all the images of your website.
-It can be difficult to determine whether images are used on your website or not, but R2H image manager(https://www.r2h.nl/joomla-extensions/imagemanager) can help.
-This extension indicates by means of colors (red or green) whether an image has been used on your website.
-Please note that the image manager can currently only check for Joomla articles, custom fields and custom HTML modules, so if an image only appears in a third-party extension it will give a negative message.
+It can be difficult to determine whether images are used on your website or not, but R2H image manager(https://www.r2h.nl/joomla-extensions/imagemanager) can help you with this.
+This extension uses colours (red or green) to indicate whether an image has been used on your website.
+Please note: the image manager can currently only check for Joomla articles, custom fields and custom HTML modules, so if an image only appears in a third-party extension, it will give a negative message.
 So think carefully before deleting anything and remember step 1 (make a backup first).

 Avoid spam